Represent Your Business Online in 10 Simple Steps

 10 – Have your staff become more involved in the online community

-This means have them post questions and/or answers onto forums and comment sections.
+This means have them post questions and/or answers to forums and comment sections.
 Have them converse online with members of the online community.
 Gain a bit of a reputation in forums and on social media networks, and have them join online groups.
-Have them set up work related social media profiles too, so that the issues are not muddied if they use their own social media profiles.
+Have them set up work-related social media profiles too so that the issues are not muddied if they use their own social media profiles.